How can I help you?

 Open the

-PdfViewerController.csfile in your web service project. -
+PdfViewerController.csfile in the web service project. -

 Import the required namespaces at the top of the file: